Skip to content

 🎬 3, 2, 1… Action!
 Learn how to control multiple devices simultaneously and send synchronized event markers to align data for multiperson studies.

 Social connection often happens in the blink of an eye.
-To capture the fast dynamics of mutual gaze and shared attention, researchers are shifting from single-person neuroscience to rich, multi-person perspectives.
+To capture the fast dynamics of mutual gaze and shared attention, researchers are shifting from single-person neuroscience to rich, multiperson perspectives.
 With portable eye trackers like Neon, capturing concurrent gaze behavior in the real world is now a reality.
-There is a rapidly growing interest in this kind of multi-person tracking, highlighted by landmark initiatives like the Neurolive and SocialEyes projects exploring collective attention in live, dynamic environments.
+For example, landmark initiatives like the Neurolive and SocialEyes projects are exploring collective attention in live, dynamic environments.

-Yet, whether you're analyzing a two-person dialogue or recording a multi-person sporting event, one fundamental challenge remains: temporal alignment.
+When analyzing eye tracking data from multiple devices, temporal alignment is critically important.
 A saccade takes just 30 to 100 milliseconds.
 If your streams are off by even half a second, you don't just miss the moment, you rewrite the cause-and-effect of the interaction.

 The Challenge of Synchronization